$75 of the June/July Premier camp fee is administrative and is non-refundable.

 My Child Has Special Dietary Needs.
 What Should I Do?

 If your child has a special diet due to MEDICAL reasons (allergies, Celiac disease, etc.), you should bring these special foods with you to camp.
-We will also need you to speak with the camp manager upon arrival on Sunday to make her aware of your child's situation.
+We will also need you to speak with the camp manager at check in to make her aware of your childs situation.